Adopted September 2020

 State priority areas:

-SDAC will work with state legislators, government officials, and other organizations, including Ag Unity, to promote and protect the interests of cooperatives and their member owners.
-We support reasonable tax policy, reliable energy and transportation infrastructure, sound education, and responsible agricultural development.
+SDAC will work with state legislators, government officials, and other organizations to promote and protect the interests of cooperatives and their member owners.

 1) Government Relations